ovh/docs/pages/web/hosting/sql_change_password/guide.en-gb.md

 order: 2
 ---

-**Last updated 26/01/2022**
+**Last updated 26th January 2022**

 ## Objective

 Most websites use a **database** to store their articles, comments, or users' email addresses.

-You can connect to this database using a configuration **file** contained in the [file storage space](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting/) on your Web Hosting plan.
-It contains information that allows your website to "log in" to its **database** server.
+You can connect to this database using a **configuration file** contained in the [file storage space](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting/) on your Web Hosting plan.
+It contains credentials that allows your website to access its **database server**.

-The password change for a database must therefore always be carried out:
+The password change for a database must therefore always be carried out in two places:

-- In your website’s configuration [file](https://docs.ovh.com/gb/en/hosting/1-click-module-management/#step-1-identify-the-database-linked-to-your-module) via the [FTP space on your web hosting plan](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting/).
+- In your website’s [configuration file](https://docs.ovh.com/gb/en/hosting/1-click-module-management/#step-1-identify-the-database-linked-to-your-module) via the [FTP space on your Web Hosting plan](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting/).

 - **And** on the server that contains their database, via the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).